sanfinity-Iot/openremote/Demo-Smart-City.md

 # OpenRemote Manager - Admin Mode

-The OpenRemote mManager, with full admin access, requires you to set up OpenRemote locally first.
+The OpenRemote Manager, with full admin access, requires you to set up OpenRemote locally first.
 Follow the [Quick Start](https://github.com/openremote/openremote/blob/master/README.md).
 Next, you can access the Application for System Manager via your browser: https://localhost/manager/?realm=master/ (Username: admin, Password: secret)

 If you open the OpenRemote Manager, you will see only see the 'Master' realm in the upper right realm-picker.
 The [Demo Smart City](#demo-smart-city) refers to the 'Smart City' as we have added that realm in the online demo for your convenience.